0x646e78/0x646e78.github.io/_posts/2019-11-21-conftest-terraform-whitelist.markdown

-Now when a build is run, conftest checks the terraform plan against it's policy and if a resource has been defined which isn't in the defined whitelist, the build will fail.
+Now when a build is run, conftest checks the terraform plan against it's policy and if a resource has been defined which isn't in the whitelist, the build will fail.